jamtools/jamtools/doks/content/docs/introduction/quickstart.md

 1. Install [Node.js](https://nodejs.org/en/download/), and optionally [pnpm](https://pnpm.io/installation)

-2. Use the npm package `create-springboard-app` to create a new app
+2. Use the npm package [`create-springboard-app`](https://www.npmjs.com/package/create-springboard-app) to create a new app.
+This will initialize a new Node.js project with the Springboard CLI installed.

 ```shell
 npx create-springboard-app@latest --template jamtools